Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 >`sudo apt-get install build-essential git`

+On Alpine-type systems you can use:

+>`sudo apk add build-base git`

 to get pretty-much everything you need to configure/compile/install C++ projects.
 On other flavors of Linux you need to basically make sure that you have gcc/g++ and "make" installed.

 ## <a name="cmake"/>Getting CMake